CplBDJ/brython_serializer/README.md

 # serializer

-### Made for transfering data between brython and a python webserver.
+### Made for transferring data between brython and a python webserver.

 1. An issue with JSON is it can't serialize python's datetime classes very well.
 YAML doesn't play well with brython.

 2. I needed a way to send `datetime.date` and `datetime.time` to the client.
-This serializer might not be the best thing for this but it does what it needed.
+This serializer might not be the best thing for this, but it does what is needed.

-3. I also send quite a bit of data from the server that is exactly the same, this was written to assist in making the transfer time smaller.
+3. I also send quite a bit of data from the server that is has multiple reused strings and numbers, this was written to assist in making the transfer time smaller.

 4. Any python structure, nested or not can be passed.

-5. It does use json under the hood to faciliate the transfering of the data between server and client.
+5. It does use json under the hood to facilitate the transferring of the data between server and client.

 ```python
 from datetime import date